PacLII Home | Databases | WorldLII | Search | Feedback

 JUDGMENT

-On 6 December 1994 the appellant was before the Magistrate's Court, Labasa on f on five counts of traffic offences.
+On 6 December 1994 the appellant was before the Magistrate's Court, Labasa on five counts of traffic offences.
 The offences were alleged to have been committed on 2 February 1989 and charges were not laid until 27 October 1994 which is over 5 1/2 years afterwards; four of the counts were struck out leaving the second count (which could not be struck out) for driving motor vehicle when there was not in force in relation to the use of the said motor vehicle (a tractor), a Third Party Policy contrary to section (4)(1) and (2) of the Motor Vehicles (Third Party Insurance) Ordinance Cap 153.

-The appellant is, as I gather his Petition of Appeal, pleading for "Mercy andy and Grace" and is asking for the removal of his said disqualification.
+The appellant is, as I gather from his Petition of Appeal, pleading for "Mercy and Grace" and is asking for the removal of his said disqualification.
 He says that he has no complaint about the fine.

 The learned State counsel stated that the appellant was not charged until recently because he was a student at Fulton College.
 However, she concedes that charging after a lapse of so many years was not justified.
 In reply to a question put by me she said that the appellant should have been put on Oath to give "special reasons" as to why he should not be disqualified from holding or obtaining a driving licence.
 This the learned Magistrate did not do.